Report Calls for a Ground-Up Overhaul of Federal Transmission Grid Policy

 A national transmission plan?

-This might require FERC’s active intervention in more local project planning, to evaluate whether a regional or interregional project would be a better fit, the report noted.
+This might require FERC’s active intervention in more local project planning to evaluate whether a regional or an interregional project would be a better fit, the report noted.
 That could put FERC in conflict with utilities that have traditionally held the initiative in proposing and earning rate recovery from projects that meet their own needs, while avoiding those that could force them into the more complex realm of negotiating shared costs and benefits with multiple parties.

 But that’s no excuse for a system in which “so many known aspects of the future portfolio are simply ignored,” Gramlich said.
 In that light, the new report represents “the radical idea that planning should actually be about the future.”

-The former FERC commissioners in Wednesday’s webinar agrees that FERC has broad authority to set much broader federal oversight over interstate and inter-regional transmission policy.
+The former FERC commissioners participating in Wednesday’s webinar agreed that FERC has broad authority to set much broader federal oversight over interstate and interregional transmission policy.
 “This is interstate commerce, these are sales for resale, and most importantly, it’s in the national interest,” Wood said.

 But until recently, FERC hasn’t had specific guidance from Congress on what Hoecker described as “a real national energy policy and strategy.”